taiguls67/wpcpy/README.md

 # wpcpy
-a tool to backup your Whatsapp chats
+a custom client for Whatsapp